 But suddenly, Dumbo realizes that his power doesn’t lie in the feather but in himself, stops the falling and starts to fly in the circus, getting even on those men who were mocking at it.

-The cartoon ends with Dumbo flying above his own personal train in which of course he has all his new friends.
+The cartoon ends with Dumbo flying above his own personal train in which of course he has all these new friends.

 Personal Development With Dumbo